Externship Frequently Asked Questions

 No, Writing Requirement: The externship program's writing portfolio requirement consisting of written work completed for one's placement does NOT fulfill Loyola's graduation writing requirement.
 However, many students ask permission to use their redacted externship work as a writing sample for future job applications.

 Students may not receive compensation for externship work from either the placement or from a third-source through a grant or stipend.
 Students may receive "reimbursement of reasonable out-of-pocket expenses related to the field placement."
-Please visit OSEL if you have any questions regarding this policy.

 The term "internship" and "externship" are commonly misused; both opportunities offer students real world experience but are structured differently.
 An internship is a voluntary or paid opportunity at any type of organization or law office.
 Student interns do not receive academic credit and may receive compensation.
 Interns are sometimes limited to observe or participate for a brief period of time.
 In contrast, an externship is a highly structured educational experience for academic credit subject to all the requirements described on this website.
 If you are interested in paid internships, please visit Career Development or Gillis Long.